your ultimate smoke detectors GUIDE

 Now quiz your friends about this today.
 Be that smoke alarm expert within your group!

-Interconnect smoke alarms are best deployed in large homes, in excess of 1300 square feet, eg: dual key condos or multi storey homes such as landed, penthouses, maisonettes.
-The idea is when a fire risk occurs in 1 corner of the home (eg backyard), occupants, at the other end of the home (eg 2nd floor), are notified much earlier, instead of until smoke reaches the smoke alarm nearest to their location.
+Interconnect smoke detectors are best deployed in large homes, in excess of 1300 square feet, eg: dual key condos or multi storey homes such as landed, penthouses, maisonettes.
+The idea is when a fire risk occurs in 1 corner of the home (eg backyard), occupants, at the other end of the home (eg 2nd floor), are notified much earlier, instead of until smoke reaches the smoke detector nearest to their location.
 By then, the whole home may already be filled with dense smoke, making escape a lot harder or impossible.

-Interconnect smoke alarms communicate with each other on either the frequency band of 433MHz or 868MHz, with the former being the more common one.
+Interconnect smoke detectors communicate with each other on either the frequency band of 433MHz or 868MHz, with the former being the more common one.
 The main difference between the frequency bands are distance and interference.

 433MHz frequency band has been widely used in almost many control applications, while 868MHz is exclusively reserved for communication between wireless sensor networks.
 Since many wireless products utilize 433MHz band, which can lead to interference/disturbance of communication between different products.
 868MHz band is exclusively opened for wireless alarm system, it's less likely to be interfered.